World-of-Workflows/WorkflowsUniversity/learn-workflows/database.md

 Next we'll add the contact's email address and phone number.

-If we want to send them a birthday card, lets add their date of birth. <break time="8s"/> Finally, lets add a link or relationship to a company so we can see where each user works.
+If we want to send them a birthday card, lets add their date of birth. <break time="8s"/> Finally, lets add a link or relationship to a customer so we can see where each user works.
 Notice I do this by making the data type a big Integer, clicking Foreign Key and choosing the type this is related to.

 Here are the fields for Contacts: